WingChhun/CS421/ChhunJ_prog1/README.md

     -Hard copies of source code
     # Sample Run Output
     - Output from main messagefile.txt
-    - Output from two other sample runs
+    - Output from three other sample runs

   -README.md will be included